-One must be cognisant of the fact incarnation does not necessarily mean birth here, but can alternatively mean conception.
-The birth/conception date brings another set of arguments that will not be discussed in this article as it will bring on more confusion to an already confusing topic.
-The underlying assumptions in this article are based on the birth date.
+One must be cognizant of the fact incarnation does not necessarily mean birth but can alternatively mean conception.
+The birth/conception date brings another set of arguments that will not be discussed in this article.
+This mixture creates more confusion to an already complex topic.
+The birth date is the underlying assumption throughout this article.

-Bede’s texts as it relates to the exact date of Christ’s birth, and the problems related to this is the central focus here.
+Bede’s texts related to the exact date of Christ’s birth, and the problems related to this is the central focus here.
 In order to arrive at such an understanding, some translation snippets were done personally by me from the Latin works De Temporibus Liber and De Temporum Ratione.
-These texts are going to be looked at in-depth.
+An in-depth look at these texts follows.

 His work also provides timelines for other important Christian events which interweave with the incarnation of Christ.

-The following are translations from the Latin on the important dates that Bede has calculated along with a supplied conversion of his dates into our present A.D. form.
+The following are translations from the Latin on the important dates that Bede calculated.
+Afterwards, a conversion of these dates is given in our present A.D. form.

 Bede wrote the chronologies in a shorthand type fashion, very brief, only a few words, assuming the reader can infer from the text the meaning.
-This is reflected in the translation.
+The translation reflects this brevity.